Article taken from The WIRE, March 1963

-Lyon, Corporal Burrows and Signalman Walker) were working double overtime
+Watson, Signalman Lyon, Corporal Burrows and Signalman Walker) were working

-to cope with the volume of traffic.
-This valiant little team worked themselves
+double overtime to cope with the volume of traffic.
+This valiant little

-into the ground beating even some of our hard pressed operators in the
+team worked themselves into the ground beating even some of our hard pressed

-number of hours worked.
-The war was now entirety outside the town area
+operators in the number of hours worked.
+The war was now entirety outside

-and the only piece of excitement was provided by Lieutenant Dudley, quaking
+the town area and the only piece of excitement was provided by Lieutenant

-at the knees, investigating suspicious movement underneath a house next
+Dudley, quaking at the knees, investigating suspicious movement underneath

-to one of H F.'s Detachments.
-Covered by keyed-up members of the Detachment
+a house next to one of H F.'s Detachments.
+Covered by keyed-up members

-who had reported the movement and accompanied by a Gurkha sentry, he crept
+of the Detachment who had reported the movement and accompanied by a Gurkha

-forward and disappeared beneath the house.
-There was a sudden scuffle
+sentry, he crept forward and disappeared beneath the house.
+There was

-and we all waited with baited breath (and itchy fingers), but it turned
+a sudden scuffle and we all waited with baited breath (and itchy fingers),

-out to be a dog.
-I think Mr. Dudley was more worried about getting plugged
+but it turned out to be a dog.
+I think Mr. Dudley was more worried about

-one story before I forget it.
-Corporal Drew, very late one night was searching
+to relate one story before I forget it.
+Corporal Drew, very late one night

-for the Marines.
-In desperation he went into one office and shook the
+was searching for the Marines.
+In desperation he went into one office

 Conditions were very crowded in the school and this was obviously not going to he a very permanent H.Q.
 Major Webb arrived and very soon picked an adjacent girls' school for Force H.Q.
 It took about a week to organise and, 99 Brigade remaining in the first school, the Force Headquarters moved to their new location not before the RR and Line Troop boys had installed yet another telephone complex).
 It would be appropriate to mention here the excellent work done by Mr. Cyril Parrott.
 An ex-member of the Corps, Mr. Parrott provided valuable assistance both technically and logistically in his capacity as Deputy Director of the civil communications in Brunei.
 Not only this but he and Mrs. Parrott entertained many of the lads to a grand Christmas dinner on Christmas Day.
 This was very much appreciated by us all, especially as it was the first fresh food we'd had since we left Singapore and also we were all feeling a little homesick.
 For this and for their continuing hospitality, may I say a big 'thank you' on behalf of us all.